sakorkko/ndtt/README.md

 Kernel error occurs when connecting to the board via SSH.
 The kernel dumb is attached in kernel-error-dump.txt

-It appears this was not a fix since the kernel error happens again when there is a shh connection between master and slave boards.
+Further testing shows that the crash occurs when an SSH connection is made over the Usb-to-ethernet adapter, might be a driver issue.

 Just-in-time compiling (JITting) can't be done on 32 bit ARM processor as it has only ARM64 support.

-### Update

-The kernel error seems to be connected to the usb-to-eth adapter or its drivers.
-Everytime a ssh connection is made over it the adapter, the board connected to it will crash if it contains the newer kernel.
+This is just a performance increase with bigger eBpf programs.

+3.18 kernel has the ebpf support with maps so making a filter that for example drops every packet is possible.
+However we found a module in iptables that allows us to do the same thing.
+You can do an iptables action to every nth packet using the statistics module.
+There is a working version of the tc version of the filter that requires 4.1 kernel.
+More info in load_bpf.sh.

 ## Bcc

 We found an tool for using eBPF called BCC, but the github page says: "Much of what BCC uses requires Linux 4.1 and above." https://github.com/iovisor/bcc
+Bcc is essentially a python/C frontend for creating ebpf programs.

 # Benchmarking the connection